Alleged victim of rape by Jackson and Olding says she ‘froze’

 The witness said that on the night in question, she was celebrating completing sitting A-level re-sits with friends.
 They went to a pre-drinks party at a house, where she had one and half large glasses of wine.
 They set off by taxi to Ollie’s nightclub at about 10.30pm where she had about three double vodkas before closing time.

-After the nightclub, they went outside, where she met some friends of a mutual friend.
+After the nightclub, they went outside, where she met with friends of a mutual friend.

 She then went in a taxi with Mr Jackson and two other women to his house in east Belfast.
 She sent a text to one of her friends from the pre-drinks party to say she was in Mr Jackson’s house.